-With rising fuel prices it is increasingly important that irrigation systems apply water uniformly in order to achieve maximum benefit from the water applied.
+With rising cost of irrigation it is increasingly important that irrigation systems apply water uniformly in order to achieve maximum benefit from the water applied.
 When irrigation systems are used to apply fertilizers and pesticides, application uniformity becomes even more critical.
 Consequently, it is important for center pivot owners and operators to periodically check the uniformity of their systems.

-The uniformity of water application under a center pivot is determined by setting out cans or rain gauges along the length of the pivot, bringing the irrigation system up to proper operating pressure, and letting the system pass over them (Figure 1).
-Record the distance from the center of the pivot and the amount of water collected for each can or gauge.
+The uniformity of water application under a center pivot is determined by placing buckets or rain gauges along the length of the pivot, bringing the irrigation system up to a standard operating pressure, and letting the system pass over them (Figure 1).
+Record the distance from the center of the pivot and the amount of water collected for each bucket or gauge.
 From this information, a coefficient of uniformity can be calculated.
 The coefficient of uniformity is usually expressed as a percentage.
 Interpretation of these values is presented later.
+Water can be collected by several means, as seen in Figures 1 and 2.

 A number of methods/formulas can be used for determining application uniformity.
 Certain methods are preferred for different types of irrigation systems.
 For a center pivot irrigation system, the easiest and most widely used method/formula is the Christiansen Uniformity coefficient.
 The mathematical equation for the Christiansen Uniformity coefficient is: